TRAINMASTER BY WERNER MEER US-RAILROAD-SHOP KILCHBERG

 DET 3/10/10 Finished wall - 043 DET 3/11/10 Above the rocks is the bench - 044 DET 3/11/10 Overall view of Hill 582 - 045

-New benches/footrests on 582
+New benches/footrests on Hill 582

 DET 4/22/10 Jerry removes the old stump - 104 DET 4/22/10 Drilling anchor bolt hole - 105 DET 4/22/10 Jerry Shinar levels stump # 1 - 102